 The University of Birmingham is committed to maintaining high environmental, social and governance (ESG) standards across its investment portfolios.
-The University’s investments and cash holdings totalled £390m as at 31 July 2022, a combined total of the University Investment Fund and cash holdings £268m and the Long Term Endowment Fund £122m.
+The University’s cash and cash equivalents and investment holdings totalled £333m as at 31 July 2024, a combined total of the cash and cash equivalents holdings £196m and the Long-Term Fund £137m.

 Responsible Investment

-The University has further agreed to proactively pursue ethical fund options, where suitable investment vehicles are available, and where investment returns would be consistent with the University’s charitable objectives.
+The University has agreed to proactively pursue ethical investment fund options, where suitable investment vehicles are available, and where investment returns would be consistent with the University’s charitable objectives.

-The University has also published an updated Responsible Investment Policy on the University’s website.
+The University has also published a Responsible Investment Policy on the University’s website.

 The Policy defines the commitment of the University to responsible investment.
 Its purpose is to detail the approach that the University aims to follow in integrating environmental, social and governance (‘ESG’) issues in its investments and the Policy applies to the full scope of the investments held by the University.
 The Policy is also intended to be entirely consistent with the University’s duty to yield the best financial return within the level of risk considered to be acceptable by the University.